-The Department of History offers four taught graduate M.Phil. programmes, in:
+The Department of History offers taught graduate M.Phil. programmes in:

 These degrees aim to provide students with a grounding in postgraduate research skills for historical study and to hone the analytical, written, and verbal communication skills that are highly valued and effective in careers outside the university and education sectors.
 While the research skills modules offers instruction in methodologies and approaches to historical study, the major subject modules and the dissertation offer students the opportunity to specialise in particular strands of historical scholarship.
 The taught M.Phil. programmes thereby provide an essential basis for further research in the discipline.